-2.15 Awards
+1.13 Awards

-Section winners:
+1.13.1 Section winners:

-Certificates will be issued by the organising society to the winners in the two sections on each band up to 10 GHz and for the Millimetre group.
+Certificates will be issued by the contest organizer to the winners of the sections on each band up to 10 GHz and for the Millimetre group.

-• Overall winners for UHF/Microwave contest:
+1.13.2 Overall winners for UHF/Microwave contest:

-For each section an overall winner of the IARU Region 1 UHF/Microwaves contest will be declared.
+The overall winner of the IARU Region 1 UHF/Microwaves contest will be declared separately for the SO and MO sections.

-For this competition the scores of the entrants on the following bands will be combined, using an adaptive multiplier system:
+For the overall results tables, the scores of the entrants operating on at least two of the following bands will be combined, using an adaptive multiplier system: